vbaconnet-ledger/developer-portal/_docs/NA/a_security_guidelines.md

 Speaking of safely formatting data, be wary of truncated values.
 Importantly, make sure you do not truncate any important data when displaying on the Ledger screen.

 **Example 1**: Truncating tx hash from "f6954eb23ecd1d64c782e6d6c32fad2876003ae92986606585ae7187470d5e04" to "f695...5e04" might look nice for the users but this effectively reduces the security of hash and an attacker can now easily try to create a hash collision.
-Instead, prefer scrolling/paging of long such important values.
+Instead, prefer scrolling/paging of long important values.

 **Example 2**: Raise errors instead of truncation